Islandora-Collaboration-Group/ISLE/docs/install/install-demo-edit-hosts-file.md

 # Demo ISLE Installation: Edit the "/etc/hosts" File

-Edit the `/etc/hosts` file to view ISLE locally on a workstation browser.
+Edit the `/etc/hosts` file to view ISLE locally on a personal computer browser.

 **Please select your operating system and software:**